Business Resources and Assistance

 A healthy, collaborative and streamlined business climate for businesses of all sizes and entrepreneurs of all types - that's what the Business Coalition of Rockingham County is all about.
 Most people have heard the old saying, "the whole is greater than the sum of the individual parts".
 In Rockingham County, we're putting that to action.
 By working together, our partner agencies are enhancing the economic development system by providing efficient access to information, relationships and technology.
 Whether starting, growing or moving a company, we are here to help you succeed.
 Let's grow Rockingham County together!

-The Small Business Center (SBC) provides a range of services to small business owners, business and industry, prospective owners, and anyone who is determined to be a more successful and fulfilled person.
+The Rockingham Community College Small Business Center (SBC) is located in the Advanced Technologies Building room 107K.
+The SBC provides a range of services to small business owners, prospective owners and anyone who is determined to be a more successful and fulfilled person.
+The SBC at RCC is part of the North Carolina Small Business Center Network.

 - Chamber of Commerce: The Chambers work for your business through education, networking, legislative issues affecting business, newsletter and a wide variety of other benefits.
 To become a member or learn more about this dynamic business building organization call or email: